Airglow: Calculation

-(where h is Planck's constant; hν is the energy of a single photon of frequency ν).
+(where h is the Planck constant; hν is the energy of a single photon of frequency ν).

 At V band, the emission from airglow is V = 22 per square arc-second at a high-altitude observatory on a moonless night; in excellent seeing conditions, the image of a star will be about 0.7 arc-second across with an area of 0.4 square arc-second, and so the emission from airglow over the area of the image corresponds to about V = 23.
 This gives the number of photons from airglow, Na:

 The signal-to-noise for an ideal ground-based observation with a telescope of area A (ignoring losses and detector noise), arising from Poisson statistics, is only:

 If we assume a 10 m diameter ideal ground-based telescope and an unresolved star: every second, over a patch the size of the seeing-enlarged image of the star, 35 photons arrive from the star and 3500 from air-glow.
 So, over an hour, roughly 1.3×10^7 arrive from the air-glow, and approximately 1.3×10^5 arrive from the source; so the S/N ratio is about: